-Our inverse problem is that we would like to go from the retinal flow of brightness (optic flow) to an estimate of the motion field.
+Let's consider the inverse problem in which we would like to go from the retinal flow of brightness (optic flow) to an estimate of the motion field.
 To emphasize the difference between optic and motion flow, consider a rotating sphere--an illustration adopted from Horn.